TheJake289781/python-calculator/README.md

 # python-calculator
 calculators coded in python
+and yes thes are both made by me

 this is just a calculator source(both of them), like there JUST calculators what i mean by that: it closes right after you enter the numbers and sign,